you don't improve by getting 1% better but by sprinting

 That’s it.

 No arbitrary 1% here.
-Just a well-defined 30 day sprint.
+Just a well-defined 30-day sprint.2

 Has my identity shifted to “I am a writer?”
 No.

-And the best part, especially for those who are curious like me, projects don’t extend endlessly into some unknown future.
+The best part, especially for those who are curious like me, projects don’t extend endlessly into some unknown future.
 They end at a specified time: when I hit 1,000 words on my daily word counter and when I reach 30 days.
 And that allows for play and experimentation.
 It isn’t some arbitrary goal of “1 percent better”.

 And what we enjoy doing changes over time.
 If it doesn’t, then you might be a weirdo.
 I’m joking.
 Kind of.